griffithlab/civicpy/docs/civic.rst

    .. attribute:: status

       One of 'accepted', 'rejected', or 'submitted', describing the state of this assertion in the CIViC curation cycle.
+An Assertion needs to be reviewed by a CIViC editor before being accepted or rejected.
+Therefore "submitted" Assertions might not be accurate or complete.

       - *submitted*: This assertion has been submitted by a CIViC curator or editor
       - *accepted*: This assertion has been reviewed and approved by a CIViC editor